Road State Inference via Channel State Information: Performance Evaluation

 \subsection{\textbf{Static Transmitter-Receiver Setup}}

-This experiment aims to imitate the simulation setup for a single receiver-transmitter pair and evaluate the performance of our approach in the real-world.
+This experiment aims to imitate the simulation setup for a single receiver-transmitter pair and evaluate the performance of our approach in the real world.
 For this experiment, we have equipped a vehicle with our software-defined radio and experimented on the 33 Smart Mobility Corridor.
 The corridor is a 35-mile highway test corridor that aims to test real-world autonomous and connected vehicle technologies.
 To this end, roadside units are placed at intersections to broadcast SPaT messages and other safety messages.
 Fig. \ref{tab:RSU} shows the roadside unit that is utilized during our experiments.
 Our experiment setup is shown in Fig. \ref{exp_setup}.

-We have collected SPaT messages from the RSU while our vehicle is parked 200 meters away from the roadside unit.
+We have collected SPaT messages from the RSU while our vehicle is parked 120 meters away from the roadside unit.
 5700 SPaT messages are collected during the experiment and the vehicles on two lanes close to the parking location are counted from the video record to obtain the actual number of vehicles.
+The number of vehicles on the road ranges between 0 and 11 which results in a maximum of 46 pc/km/lane on two lanes along the experiment.